 FYI, I know this is a LONG blog post, probably the longest you will ever read about hair growth.
 But I want to make sure I answer all your hair growth questions in one post, rather than sending you all over the place.

-I will however provide related posts that I’ve written about hair care, so that you can have a more comprehensive knowledge about natural hair growth.
+I will however provide related posts that I’ve written about hair care so that you can have more comprehensive knowledge about natural hair growth.

 A quick intro

 Hi, I’m Adeola and this is my hair growth progress when I began my natural hair journey.
 You can read my hair story HERE, it explains why I started this blog to help other Naturalistas like yourself to achieve your hair goals.

 To get the most out of this blog post, I recommend reading through everything once and then go back to read the related post.
 This way, you can stay on one page without being distracted.
 I included the related posts so that you will have a comprehensive understanding about natural hair growth.

 RELATED POST: How To Achieve Your Natural Hair Goals This Year